bids-standard/bids-specification/src/appendices/hed.md

 or
 `Property/Sensory-property/Sensory-presentation/Visual-presentation`).

-HED specific tools MUST treat the short and long HED tag forms interchangeably, converting between the forms when necessary, based on the HED schema.
+HED specific tools MUST treat the short (single term) and long (full path) HED tag forms interchangeably, converting between the forms when necessary based on the HED schema.
 Examples of test datasets using the various forms can be found in [hed-examples/datasets](https://github.com/hed-standard/hed-examples/tree/main/datasets) on GitHub.